Epitome87/Javascript-Bootcamp-Journey/README.md

 **Never store passwords in plain text!**

 We need to use a hashing algorithm.
 The goal of a hash algorithm is to take a string and spit out a seemingly-random series of numbers and letters.
 Hash algorithms have a very important property: The same input string always provides the same output.
 SHA256 is the name of one popular hashing algorithm.
 Hashing algorithms do not work in reverse.
-Changing even just one input character changes the hash output significantally.
+Changing even just one input character changes the hash output significantly.

 What we store in our database is the hashed version of the user's password.
 When he signs up and signs in, we run their input password through our hashing algorithm.
 We check to see if the hash version matches the hash that was previously saved to the database (as the user's hashed password).